khaliun20/mini-ups_server/README.md

 ## Backend

-Tech Used: Python, SQLAlchemy, PostgreSQL, Docker
+Tech Used: Python, PostgreSQL, Docker

 ### Networking

-* Accepts connection requests from Amazon partner.
+* Accepts connection requests from Amazon partners.
 * Accepts connection requests from clients who made orders on Amazon.
 * Connects with the UPS truck inventory server.